kapansa/MVC-Movie-Website/README.md

 # MVC-Movie-Website
-An ASP.NET MVC website build with C#.
+An ASP.NET MVC website built with C#.